rcrowther/updownrecord/README.rst

 -----------
 Self-contained records only (foreign keys are unsupported)

-Only handles CSV, CFG (microsoft '.ini'), FREECFG (see below), JSON, and XML (that's a limitation?
+Only handles CSV, FREECFG (see below), JSON, and XML (that's a limitation?
 Someone will probably think so).

 Text encoding must be UTF-8